larrydodson/Mission-to-Mars/README.md

   ### Deliverable 1  --  Scrape High-Resolution Mars Hemisphere Images and Titles

-    Please see the file  Mission_to_Mars_Challenge.ipynb  to see 1) code for retrieving the full-resolution image and title for each hemisphere, 2) code with for looping to scrape for the hemisphere images.
+   * Please see the file  Mission_to_Mars_Challenge.ipynb  to see 1) the code for retrieving the full-resolution image and title for each hemisphere, and 2) the code with for looping to scrape for the hemisphere images.

    **In Figure-1, Confirmation of "Scraping Successful"**: